 - Your current address and any previous addresses

 - Your date of birth

-- Types of loans, e.g. payday loans, personal loans etc
+- The types of loans you have, e.g. payday loans, personal loans or car finance loans

 Should I check my credit score before applying for a payday loan?

-Next time you apply for loans online in the UK, remember that behind the scenes the lender will be making data requests from one of the four main credit reference agencies to decide whether to lend to you.
-Whether you agree or not, lenders would not be able to lend to compplete strangers responsibly and efficiently without the essential service of credit reference agencies.
+Next time you apply for an online loan in the UK, remember that behind the scenes the lender will probably be making data requests from one of the three main credit reference agencies to decide whether to lend to you or not.
+Whether you agree or not, lenders would not be able to lend to complete strangers responsibly and efficiently without the essential service of credit reference agencies.

 If you liked this article, we think you’ll enjoy these articles too:

 Will Borrowing a High-Cost Loan Affect my Credit Score?